elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-a-partial-derivative-and-how-is-it-calculated-for-functions-of-several-variables.md

 _schema: default
 id: 168338
 date: 2025-02-03
-title: >-
-    What is a partial derivative and how is it calculated for functions of several variables?
+title: What is a partial derivative and how is it calculated for functions of several variables?
-article_title: >-
-    What is a partial derivative and how is it calculated for functions of several variables?
+article_title: What is a partial derivative and how is it calculated for functions of several variables?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    A partial derivative is a derivative taken with respect to one variable in a multivariable function.
-This concept is essential in calculus for analyzing functions of several variables.
+    A detailed explanation of partial derivatives, how to calculate them for functions of several variables, and their significance in multivariable calculus.
   page_keywords: >-
-    partial derivative,multivariable calculus,functions of several variables,differentiation,optimization,tangent planes,differential equations
+    partial derivative, multivariable calculus, functions of several variables, partial derivatives calculation, derivative with respect to variable, tangent planes, optimization problems, differential equations, manipulation of variables
 author: QuickTakes
 question: >-
     What is a partial derivative and how is it calculated for functions of several variables?